Unique accommodations in Romania

 #05.
 Stana lui Aidan

-Stana lui Aidan is primary a restaurant/farm, but they also have a traditional little house on the premises with hopes of building even more in the future, as well as a small wooden church.
+Stana lui Aidan is primarily a restaurant/farm, but they also have a traditional little house on the premises with hopes of building even more in the future, as well as a small wooden church.
 It is located in a lovely setting on the edge of a lake, near Ciurila village, Cluj Napoca county.

 They have several animals on the premises including four beautiful dogs that they let out after the restaurant closes down.
 And speaking of the restaurant, the food they prepare is really good, so I highly encourage you to try some of their traditional dishes while you’re there.
 The roe salad is absolutely amazing, trust me.